 In 2005, the City of San Diego's Energy program, an EPA "Green Power Partner," was recognized as the top rated municipality on EPA's list of top 25 Green Power Purchasers, ranking number 9 overall.
 The City is also in the Green Power Leadership Club for 2003-2005, winning the onsite generation award in 2003.

 The City of San Diego's energy conservation and management program was recognized as a leader in energy efficiency with a 2005 Flex Your Power Award, presented by Flex Your Power, California's statewide energy efficiency campaign.
 The City's energy program saved 24 million kilowatt hours since its inception in 2001.
 This award also recognized the renovation to police headquarters making it virtually energy independent.
 The building uses multiple speed fans, window tinting, and an energy management system.
 Cogeneration and photovoltaics provide much of the facility's electrical, heating and cooling needs.

-Tom Blair, the Energy Administrator, received the first San Diego Excellence in Energy (SANDEE) Award (PDF) presented by the San Diego Regional Chamber of Commerce at its annual dinner of January 18, 2005.
+Tom Blair, the City's former Energy Administrator, received the first San Diego Excellence in Energy (SANDEE) Award (PDF) presented by the San Diego Regional Chamber of Commerce at its annual dinner of January 18, 2005.
 The SANDEE awards are given to outstanding business, government and institutional projects or activities that save energy or contribute to the success of the "San Diego Regional Energy Strategy 2030."
-Mr. Blair was honored for his outstanding achievement in promoting energy efficiency in city-owned facilities.
-In addition, Mr. Blair was also named 2005 Energy Manager of the Year (Region V) by the Association of Energy Engineers.
+Blair was honored for his outstanding achievement in promoting energy efficiency in city-owned facilities.
+In addition, Blair was also named 2005 Energy Manager of the Year (Region V) by the Association of Energy Engineers.